dineshannayya/riscduino/README.md

 # Overview

-YiFive is a 32 bit RISC V based SOC design targeted for efebless Shuttle program.
+YiFive is a 32 bit RISC V based SOC design targeted for efabless Shuttle program.
 This project uses only open source tool set for simulation,synthesis and backend tools.
-The SOC flow follow the openlane methodology and SOC enviornment is compatible with efebless/carvel methodology.
+The SOC flow follow the openlane methodology and SOC enviornment is compatible with efabless/carvel methodology.

 # YiFive Block Diagram